Tag Archives: HIV

 In the news…

 A case study exists that is about as close to this scenario as it gets.
-A baby thought to have been “cured” of HIV recently has now been diagnosed with the virus.
+A baby thought to have been “cured” of HIV last year has now been diagnosed with the virus.
 After being born to a HIV(+) mother, a baby in Mississippi was pre-emptively treated with three antiretroviral drugs for 18 months.
 Doctors lost track of the infant until she was brought to a clinic for a visit after 10 months of receiving no HIV medication.
 The team involved found no evidence of the virus in her blood, and declared the girl “functionally cured.”
 Unfortunately, the virus has now returned.
-The child, now nearly 5, was found to have high levels of HIV in her blood during a routine visit to the University of Mississippi Medical Center, where she was originally discovered to be HIV(-).
+The child, now nearly 4, was recently found to have high levels of HIV in her blood during a routine visit to the University of Mississippi Medical Center, where she was originally discovered to be HIV(-).
 Decreased levels of CD4+ cells, the white blood cells targeted by HIV, along with the appearance of antibodies against the virus in her blood, suggest that her remission had come to an end, and that traces of virus remaining in her body had escaped from immune control.

 There have now been several cases of cures and relapses.
 Here’s a bottom line consideration: the earlier that drugs are given, the easier it is for the body to keep the virus in check.
 However, one should not expect early treatment to completely eliminate HIV.